Bright-Plugins/bv-order-status/readme.txt

 == Description ==

 **Order Status Control for WooCommerce** plugin helps shop admins complete orders automatically.
-By default, WooCommerce is auto-complete “downloadable” products but not “Virtual” products.
+By default, WooCommerce auto-complete “downloadable” products but not “Virtual” products.
 This plugin auto-completes virtual products as well.
-It also comes with two more additional cases.
+It also comes with two additional cases.

 = Plugin Features: =